Drupal-8/acquia-vagrant-example/README.md

   3. If you have [Vagrant Host Updater](https://github.com/cogitatio/vagrant-hostsupdater) installed - skip this step..

-  Update you hosts file - add the following line:
+  Update your hosts file - add the following line:

   ```
   192.168.4.44      acquia-vagrant.local